 Pandaw River Cruises Coronavirus update

-Pandaw River Cruises suspended its entire fleet's passenger shipping operations (all riverboats deployed in Asia and India) by cancelling all voyages with pre-scheduled departures in the period March 15 through May 31, 2020 (operations resume on June 1st).
+Pandaw River Cruises suspended its entire fleet's passenger shipping operations (all riverboats deployed in Asia and India) by cancelling all voyages with pre-scheduled departures in the period March 15 through September 5, 2020.
+Operations are planned to resume on September 6.

 All affected bookings received 125% refund as FCC (future cruise credit with rebooking) or 100% monetary refund.
 To receive the 125% FCC, rebooking must be made within 12 months.
 The offer includes all itineraries planned for 2020-2021-2022.